reachsrimurugan-hub/REVIVO-PODCAST-WEBSITE/README.md

-# REVIVO-PODCAST-WEBSITE
+# PROJECT DESCRIPTION
-Revivo is a modern podcast discovery platform designed to provide curated collections and AI-powered recommendations for podcast enthusiasts.
-The website allows users to explore trending shows, access tailored suggestions, and stay updated with a wide range of content spanning entertainment, education, technology, and lifestyle.
+REVIVO Podcast Website is a responsive web platform designed to present and promote podcast content through a clean and engaging interface.
+The website allows users to explore podcast episodes, learn about the podcast series, and access multimedia content easily.
+It demonstrates frontend development skills with a focus on usability, responsive design, and structured web layouts.
+#KEY FEATURES
+Responsive design compatible with desktop and mobile devices Clean and user-friendly interface for podcast navigation Dedicated sections for podcast episodes and information Multimedia integration for audio content
+Structured layout for easy content presentation
+Fast and lightweight frontend implementation
 ## Website Preview

 ![Homepage](images/homepage.png)